dutchaug/beginners-workshop/README.md

 #Android Workshop for Beginners

-Thanks for your interest in this Android Workshop for Beginners!
+Thanks for signing up for the Android Workshop for Beginners workshop!

 This page is heads-up what the workshop is all about and to lay out the prerequisites to setup your Android development environment.

 ## What you _will_ learn in this workshop